celo-org/celo-monorepo/packages/protocol/artifacts/Proxy/Readme.md

 Leaving a note for future reference:

-1. The `proxyInitCode...` file seems to require the bytecode for `Proxy.sol`.
+1. The `proxyInitCode...` file seems to be require the bytecode for `Proxy.sol`.
 I'm not sure if this is the correct way to do it, but I simply copy/pasted the JSON value at `packages/protocol/out/Proxy.sol/Proxy.json` > `bytecode.object.` which is from the Foundry build artifacts.
-1. The `proxyBytecode...` file seems to require the deployed bytecode for `Proxy.sol`.
+1. The `proxyBytecode...` file seems to be require the deployed bytecode for `Proxy.sol`.
 I'm not sure if this is the correct way to do it, but I simply copy/pasted the JSON value at `packages/protocol/out/Proxy.sol/Proxy.json` > `deployedBytecode.object.` which is from the Foundry build artifacts.

 Unless the bytecodes in these manual artifacts matches the actual Foundry artifacts, the `test_verifyArtifacts()` test in [`ProxyFactory08.t.sol`](packages/protocol/test-sol/unit/common/ProxyFactory08.t.sol) will fail.